 If I could close my eyes and be transported here for my dinner I’d be very happy.
 How beautiful is this as a setting for a wedding breakfast?!
 I have a real thing for walled gardens anyway, let alone with chandeliers hanging from the trees, an abundance of berry toned florals and sumptuous golden place settings.
 Natalie Hewitt, the wedding planner and stylist behind this shoot has seriously outdone herself!
-We’re SO proud to have her on our Love Lust List as one of our recommended suppliers, along with cake baker extraordinaire The Confetti Cakery.
+We’re SO proud to have her on our List as one of our recommended suppliers, along with cake baker extraordinaire The Confetti Cakery.
 I love being introduced to photographers I hadn’t come across before and I’ll certainly be keeping an eye on Henry Lowther…

 Enjoy this gorgeous inspiration, it’s a feast for the eyes!